-- Vice President for Academics and Student Affairs - Associate Vice President for Academics and Student Affairs - Resident Hall Coordinator - All head coaches and assistant coaches for all areas in the Athletic Department - Peer Advisors - Student Organization Advisors
+- Vice President of Student Affairs

+- Resident Hall Coordinator

+- All head coaches and assistant coaches for all areas in the Athletic Department

+- Peer Advisors

+- Student Organization Advisors

 An official is defined as any person who has the authority and the duty to take action or respond to particular issues on behalf of the institution.

-The intent of including non-law enforcement personnel as campus security authorities is to acknowledge that many people, students in particular, are hesitant about reporting crimes to the police, but may be more inclined to report incidents to other campus-affiliated individuals.
+The intent of including non-law enforcement personnel as CSAs is to acknowledge that many people, students in particular, are hesitant about reporting crimes to the police, but may be more inclined to report incidents to other campus-affiliated individuals.

-Examples of individuals who DO NOT meet the criteria for being campus security authorities include a faculty member who does not have any responsibility for student and campus activity beyond the classroom, clerical staff, custodians and maintenance personnel and cafeteria staff.
+Examples of individuals who DO NOT meet the criteria for being CSAs include a faculty member who does not have any responsibility for student and campus activity beyond the classroom, clerical staff, custodians and maintenance personnel and cafeteria staff.
 A pastoral or professional counselor on campus does not have significant responsibility for student and campus activity and are exempt from reporting crimes to the campus police.

 All campus officials, counselors, faculty and staff are encouraged to report all crimes even if not required to do so.
-The Grayson College Police Department understands the confidential nature of certain campus officials and will respect the confidentiality of all information obtained for statistical reporting purposes.
+The GCPD understands the confidential nature of certain campus officials and will respect the confidentiality of all information obtained for statistical reporting purposes.
 Only general information, such as general location, type of crime and date of crime are needed to report crime statistics.
-Complete reporting by all college members will assist in providing a secure campus environment.
+Complete reporting by all college members assists in providing a secure campus environment.